 For Android apps, App Indexing also enhances the performance of your app install buttons for users without your app.
 For users who do have your Android app installed, the App Indexing API powers Search autocompletions for their queries to the Google app, which leads them directly back to your app.

 Let’s say a user is browsing the Live Nation app and finds a concert that she likes, but isn’t positive she wants to attend.
-She holds off on buying tickets, but later in the week, comes back to Google to search for the same concert.
-Deep links into Live Nation appear as autocompletions, allowing the user to quickly and seamlessly jump back into the app.
+She holds off on buying tickets, but later in the week, searches on Google for the same concert.
+URLs for the Live Nation app appear as autocompletions, allowing the user to quickly and seamlessly jump back into the app.

-- Drive re-engagement: Integrating the App Indexing SDK allows our systems to promote Search results from installed apps, and provide enhanced display elements, such as your app icon.
+- Search results: The use of App Indexing allows Google systems to better promote Search results from installed apps and provide enhanced display elements, such as your app icon.

-Setting up App Indexing for Android or iOS involves this basic process:
+App Indexing support for Android and iOS involves this basic process:

-- Support HTTP deep links in your mobile app.
+- Support HTTP URLs to your mobile app.

 - Check your implementation.

 Test URLs to your app in your development environment to make sure they lead to the correct content.

 - Available for users signed into the Google app and for all users on Chrome.